DigitalDenCloud/digitaldencloud.github.io/_posts/2024/2024-03-01-set-up-and-deploy-a-documentation-site-with-jekyll-and-chirpy-on-aws-cloud9.md

    Using Cloud9 ensures that everyone, especially for tutorial purposes, begins with a blank Linux instance, allowing learners to follow along precisely without environment discrepancies.

    - **Version Control Integration:**
-   Git integration with Cloud9 simplifies version control, useful for managing updates, and theme modifications on your Jekyll/Chirpy website.
+   Git integration with Cloud9 simplifies version control, useful for managing updates, and theme modifications.

-   - **Previews and Testing:**
-   Cloud9 enables in-IDE previews of your Jekyll site, facilitating immediate feedback on changes.

 > The AWS Free Tier provides 750 monthly hours of EC2 t2.micro usage and 5GB EBS storage for one year.
 This demo, run on a t2.micro instance using less than 1GB storage, incurs no additional costs under the Free Tier.
 Without it, the cost is approximately $0.11 per hour.
 {: .prompt-warning }